DeaglanBartlett/roxy/docs/source/tutorial.rst

 Mock data generation
 --------------------

-Let us make some mock data for this function
+Let us make some mock data from this function

 .. code-block:: python